Already created an order? Enter your secret key to see its status.

 No. The BTC/XMR exchange rate that you are quoted determines the exact number of moneroj you need to send us in order to have your Bitcoin payment fulfilled.

-Monero payments are anonymous.
+Monero payments are confidential.
 To be fully precise: given the current state of the art in cryptography, your privacy is provably enforced at the mathematical level.
 Monero allows to make payment over the internet with the strongest privacy currently achievable by cryptocurrencies.
-That is what we mean by anonymous.
+That is what we mean by confidential.
 Thus no-one (including us) can link you to the payment you send us.

-The only other link to us is your IP address (from which you are visiting this webpage right now), which you should hide when you wish to be fully anonymous (see best practices below).
+The only other link to us is your IP address (from which you are visiting this webpage right now), which you should hide if you wish to protect your privacy to the full extend (see best practices below).

 As bitcoin payments are public, payments we make on your behalf will be visible on the (transparent) bitcoin blockchain.
 However, thanks to the intrinsic properties of Monero, no-one can associate that payment with you.